abacusmodeling/abacus-develop/docs/input-main.md

   - genelpa: This method should be used if you choose localized orbitals.
   - hpseps: old method, still used.
   - lapack: lapack can be used for localized orbitals, but is only used for single processor.
+  - cusolver: this method needs building with the cusolver component for lcao and at least one gpu is available.

    If you set ks_solver=`hpseps` for basis_type=`pw`, the program will be stopped with an error message: